 Overflow routes and the extent of high water levels for the 100-year flood shall be identified for the site and for downstream areas between the site and the nearest acceptable floodway or outlet.
 Provisions shall be made to ensure no adverse impacts offsite or internal to the site.
-Where acceptable overflow routes do not exist, storm sewers shall be upsized for a 100-year design and detention/retention basins shall be increased in size to store a total of 2 times the flood control volume.
+Where acceptable overflow routes do not exist, detention/retention basins shall be increased in size to store a total of two (2) times the flood control volume.